-You can download and apply Release Updates (RUs) and one-off patches during an Oracle Grid Infrastructure installation or upgrade.
+Starting with Oracle Grid Infrastructure 18c, you can download and apply Release Updates (RUs) and one-off patches during an Oracle Grid Infrastructure installation or upgrade.

-1. Download the patches you want to apply from My Oracle Support:
+Download the patches you want to apply from My Oracle Support:

 2. Select the Patches and Updates tab to locate the patch.